BEOKS/Web-DICOM-Management/README.md

 <img width="1769" alt="image" src="https://user-images.githubusercontent.com/30094719/175278688-2c556b23-5b55-426d-80bd-7e980c88142d.png">

 ## 6. Machine Learning Result Visualization
 DSMP is basically a platform for building databases, but we felt the need for the ability to visualize machine learning inference results in the beta test stage.
 You can use this feature by building a machine learning server using [Torchserve](https://pytorch.org/serve/).
 Users can choose which model to use to infer the currently uploaded data.
 When inference is started with the selected model, the backend automatically delivers the medical image of the project to the machine learning server and saves the result back to the database.
 Results in the form of strings and numbers are updated in metadata, and image result is added to the image database.
+For Implementation, please check [here](./server/TorchServe/README.md).

 # Usage
 ## Prerequirement